 The latter years are supposed to be the best, filled with confidence, grace, forgiveness, wisdom and contentment.
 What happens when we reach those years and we have not met the milestones we expected?
 Sometimes we need to stop, breathe, and take inventory of where we are, have been, and want to go!
 Little did I know the decision to take inventory would be a kick in the pants that moved me forward in ways that have been rewarding and pushed me to new limits.
 Do you need a kick in the pants to find the better you?
-The person you were created to be?
+The person you are created to be?
 Below is my story of how I went from despair to purpose, with God’s help and guidance.

 Caught Off Guard